Find Trade Colleges

 Top 10 Best Air Transportation Bachelor's Degree Schools

-Our 2023 rankings named Eastern New Mexico University - Main Campus the best value school in the United States for air transportation students working on their bachelor’s degree.
-ENMU - Main Campus is a moderately-sized public school located in the remote town of Portales.
+Our analysis found Eastern New Mexico University - Main Campus to be the best value school for air transportation students who want to pursue a bachelor’s degree in the United States.
+ENMU - Main Campus is a moderately-sized public school located in the town of Portales.

 The excellent bachelor’s degree programs at Florida Institute of Technology - Online helped the school earn the #3 place on this year’s ranking of the best value air transportation schools in the United States.
-Located in the city of Melbourne, Florida Institute of Technology - Online is a private not-for-profit school with a small student population.
+Located in the city of Melbourne, Florida Institute of Technology - Online is a private not-for-profit college with a small student population.

-Florida Institute of Technology - Online undergraduate students pay an average of $12,240 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Florida Institute of Technology - Online are $12,240 per year.
 Air Transport majors at Florida Institute of Technology - Online take out an average of $27,083 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $1,201.

 The excellent bachelor’s degree programs at Middle Georgia State University helped the school earn the #4 place on this year’s ranking of the best value air transportation schools in the United States.
-Located in the city of Macon, Middle Georgia State University is a public college with a medium-sized student population.
+Located in the medium-sized city of Macon, Middle Georgia State University is a public school with a medium-sized student population.

-Middle Georgia State University undergraduate students pay an average of $12,448 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at Middle Georgia State University are $12,448 per year.
 The average amount in student loans that air transport majors at Middle Georgia State University take out while working on their Bachelor's Degree is $20,601.
 This translates to an average monthly loan payment of $263, based on a 10-year repayment plan.

-The average tuition and fees for an out-of-state undergraduate student at UVU are $17,830 a year.
+UVU undergraduate students pay an average of $17,830 in tuition and fees each year.
 On average, air transport graduates from UVU take out $25,773 in student loans while working on their Bachelor's Degree.

 In addition to its great value ranking, UVU is in the top 15% of all schools on our Best Air Transportation Bachelor’s Degree Trade Schools list.